 These might be food or consumer behaviour surveys.
 They are undertaken as required and as resources permit.

-As a bi-national agency, FSANZ works collaboratively with its New Zealand counterpart, the New Zealand Ministry for Primary Industries (MPI), on a range of surveillance, monitoring and research activities, including some of those on the 2012-15 ISFR Coordinated Food Survey Plan.
+FSANZ works with the New Zealand Ministry for Primary Industries (MPI), on a range of surveillance, monitoring and research activities, including some of those on the 2012-15 ISFR Coordinated Food Survey Plan.

-In recent years the MPI has supported a number of collaborative surveys of bi-national significance through its Food Safety Science Programme, including a survey of caffeine in guarana-containing foods and a survey on the cyanogenic glycoside content of a range of plant-based foods.
+In recent years the MPI has supported a number of collaborative surveys of significance to both countries through its Food Safety Science Programme, including a survey of caffeine in guarana-containing foods and a survey on the cyanogenic glycoside content of a range of plant-based foods.

 Currently, FSANZ and the MPI are collaborating on several projects including a survey to investigate the migration of chemicals (phthalates, printing inks and mineral oils) from food contact materials (FCMs) to food for sale in New Zealand; analytical surveys on the food processing chemicals furan and acrylamide; a study on pyrrolizidine alkaloids (PAs) – a group of naturally occurring toxins that are found in numerous plant species from around the world, with a focus on honey; and validation studies for predicting the growth of L. monocytogenes in ready-to-eat fermented milk products.